sahilgite1023/Sign-Language-Detection-/README.md

 # Open http://127.0.0.1:5000 in your browser
 ```

-Camera note: The server process reads frames from the local webcam (OpenCV).
-For cloud hosting, this approach won’t access a user’s browser camera; you’d use a client‑side capture (e.g., WebRTC) and send frames to the server or run inference in the browser.
+Camera note: For public hosting, the app now uses the browser camera (getUserMedia) and sends frames to `/predict_frame` for inference.
+No server webcam needed.

 ## Usage tips